Rolf Pingel: World War II

 World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 Still based at Wiesbaden-Erbenheim, I. Gruppe patrolled western German border between Trier and Saarbrücken during the "Phoney War".
 Pingel claimed his first World War II aerial victory on 10 September when he shot down a French ANF Les Mureaux 113 near Ensdorf.
+The aircraft belonged to Groupes Aériénnes d'Oberservation 1/506, an aerial reconnaissance unit, which lost three aircraft that day.
 On 30 September he was credited with the destruction of a Royal Air Force (RAF) Fairey Battle west of Saarbrücken.
 The Battle belonged to No. 150 Squadron of the Advanced Air Striking Force on a mission to Saarbrücken.
 At the end of October, the Gruppe was moved to an airfield at Kirchberg to make room at Wiesbaden-Erbenheim for the newly created III.
 Gruppe of JG 53.

 On 5 June, German forces launched Fall Rot (Case Red), the second phase of the conquest of France.
 That day, Hauptmann Werner Mölders was shot down in combat in the vicinity of Compiègne and taken prisoner of war.
 Pingel was transferred from 2.
 Staffel to temporarily command III.
 Gruppe.

 On 11 June, JG 53 supported the fighting at the Aisne and near Reims where Pingel shot down two Morane-Saulnier M.S.406 fighters.
 Following the Armistice of 22 June 1940 Mölders returned to III.
 Gruppe only to be transferred to take command of Jagdgeschwader 51 (JG 51—51st Fighter Wing).
 Hauptmann Harro Harder was officially appointed Gruppenkommandeur (group commander) of III.
 Gruppe and Pingel returned to take command of 2.
 Staffel.